decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ### DID Document Metadata

 When resolving a DID document that has had updates, the latest update MUST be listed in the `didDocumentMetadata`.
-* `versionId` MUST be the block height of the latest update.
+* `versionId` MUST be the block number of the latest update.
-* `updated` MUST be the ISO date string of the block time of the latest update.
+* `updated` MUST be the ISO date string of the block time of the latest update (without sub-second resolution).

 Example:
 ```json